loopbackio/loopback.io/pages/en/lb3/Error-object.md

 {% include note.html content="

-Any other properties of the error object are copied to the error output.
+Any other properties of the error object are copied to the error output, unless you are using strong-error-handler, in which case you may need to [whitelist the properties you wish to add](https://github.com/strongloop/strong-error-handler#safe-error-fields).

 " %}